Bereavement in the Workplace

 Available financial support

-There are a range of financial support available to people who are struggling financially as well as some government schemes that help with costs associated with bereavement.
+There is a range of financial support available to people who are struggling financially with costs associated with bereavement.

 General support